aman1002/FlashFrozen/README.md

 # FlashFrozen
-Its a photo gallery site using Bootstrap Javascript components and LightBox/jQuery plugins Instal bower web tool before udin bower.json file.
+Its a photo gallery site using Bootstrap Javascript components and LightBox/jQuery plugins Instal bower web tool before using bower.json file.